(Re)generate: (find-rstdoc-intro)

 7. `find-rstdoc-links'

 The easiest way to define new families is by using `find-rstdoc-links'.
 Compare the temporary buffers generated by the two sexps below: (find-2a ' (find-rstdoc-links :py) ' (find-rstdoc-links :foo) ) The `(find-rstdoc-links :foo)' shows lots of strings like "BASE-WEB", "BASE-HTML", "BASE-RST", and "{kil}", that indicate that `find-rstdoc-links' couldn't find good guesses for those parts of the template.
 In `(find-rstdoc-links :foo)' those "holes" don't exist, but compare: (find-2a ' (find-eev "eev-rstdoc.el" "ee-rstdoc-:py") ' (find-rstdoc-links :py) ) The `defvar' in (find-eev "eev-rstdoc.el" "ee-rstdoc-:py") uses some regexps that are smarter than the ones that were generated by the `find-rstdoc-links'...
-TODO: explain how to use `find-rstdoc-links'!
+TODO: explain how to edit the defvars/setqs and how to test the fields step by step!